Little King’s 7th album, titled Amuse De Q, Has been released! Download and stream the album here:

 Additionally, we welcome Jessica Flores, a multi-talented musician from El Paso.
 Jessica takes the lead vocals on a tune called “How Could You?”
 Asher Syrinx (Ryan’s kiddo) joins the group on keyboard for a track called “Set It Down” that also features Becca Gonzales on backing vocals and Bryan Bowles adding hand drums.

-Here is an explanation of what you’re going to hear when this record drops in September (from Teen Music Insider):
+Here is an explanation of what you’re about to hear (from Teen Music Insider):

 “The title is Amuse De Q and is based on all of the things I have witnessed and been inspired by during the Q…Quarantine, Questions, Quality, etc. All The Q!